ycrc/ood-user-mapping/README.md

 ## Security

 File based mapping is very flexible.
-However, it is also dangerous if the permissions of the related files are not set properly.
-The files include the code base of `customized_auth_map`, the mapping file used for impersonation, and any other mapping files used by `ood_auth_map.mapfile` if it is used to set up `OOD_USER_MAP_CMD`.
+It could also be dangerous if the permissions of the related files are not set properly.
+As such, we must take necessary precaution to protect the code base of `customized_auth_map`, the mapping file used for impersonation, and any other mapping files used by `ood_auth_map.mapfile` if it is used as the user mapping command.
 All these files are world readable, however, they must be owned by a privileged user and are **ONLY** writable by that user.
 In our case, those files are owned by root and are only writable by root.

 ## Contact Us

-Please provide your feedback and report bugs to [Ping Luo](mailto:ping.luo@yale.edu)
+Please provide your feedback and report bugs to [ping.luo@yale.edu](mailto:ping.luo@yale.edu)

 ## References